 This degree has three stages, each comprising 120 credits.

-- You’ll start Stage 1 with two 30-credit computing & IT modules followed by two 30-credit mathematics modules.
+You’ll study two 30-credit computing & IT modules and two 30-credit mathematics modules.

 We regularly review our curriculum; therefore, the qualification described on this page – including its availability, its structure, and available modules – may change over time.
 If we make changes to this qualification, we’ll update this page as soon as possible.
 Once you’ve registered or are studying this qualification, where practicable, we’ll inform you in good time of any upcoming changes.
 If you’d like to know more about the circumstances in which the University might make changes to the curriculum, see our Academic Regulations or contact us.
 This description was last updated on 15 March 2022.